cockroachdb/docs/cockroachcloud/alerts-page.md

 If you receive an alert repeatedly, you may need to [optimize your workload](../stable/make-queries-fast.html) or [scale your CockroachCloud cluster](cluster-management.html?filters=dedicated#add-or-remove-nodes-from-a-cluster).

 {{site.data.alerts.callout_success}}
-When scaling your cluster, we recommend first scaling machines above 2 vCPUs.
+When scaling your cluster, we recommend first scaling VMs to include more than 2 vCPUs each.
 If this doesn't sufficiently improve performance, then add more nodes.
 {{site.data.alerts.end}}

 ## Configure alerts